Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 - `body` - the panel body.
 Placed above children.
 - `add_label` - the add button label.

+If `children` is not defined on the group the children of the referenced group will be rendered.
+By adding `children` you can freely define that only a subset of the referenced group will be displayed.

 Demo:

 ![Demo of groupReference](panel-reference-demo.gif "Demo of groupReference")